 - Build up your sexy communication and send a text to a partner or loved one that lets you know how you feel about them.
 This doesn’t have to be sexual.
 It can be to a friend even, simply wishing them a good day.
 That is sexy too!

 - Have healthy and consensual inter or outercourse!

-- Explore talking with your partner over status, desires, likes and dislikes, hard stops, what you would like to try or do to change it up or spice it up.
+- Explore talking with your partner over status, desires, likes, and dislikes, hard stops, and what you would like to try or do to change it up or spice it up.
 Maybe ideas like dressing up, intentional intimacy where you plan the time, set your intentions, and let love lead the way.
-You could also be intimate in a different place or make out like school kids leaned up against a fence…but get creative and communicate!
+You could also be intimate in a different place or make out like school kids leaning up against a fence…but get creative and communicate!

 - Spread awareness or learn more for yourself about supporting our LGBTQIA friends and mental health at https://www.nami.org/ or https://gaycenter.org/resources/ or the Trevor Project and help LGBT Youth here https://www.thetrevorproject.org/.

-So whether you are learning and doing more for your own sexual health or helping spread the word for others, make sure and take time today to thank your self, your body, and give yourself some love, a kind word, or a kind gesture (if you know what I mean), because sexuality is at the core of our human experience and you matter.
+So whether you are learning and doing more for your own sexual health or helping spread the word for others, make sure and take time today to thank yourself, your body, and give yourself some love, a kind word, or a kind gesture (if you know what I mean), because sexuality is at the core of our human experience and you matter.
 You are allowed.
 You are worthy.
-You are not shameful or guilty or bad.
-You are perfect and you get to experience your sexuality as you wish and it is yours alone.
+You are not shameful, guilty, or wrong.
+You are perfect, and you get to experience your sexuality as you wish; it is yours alone.
 You choose how you interact in the world, and it’s just fine.
-Get out there and be S.EX.Y(S.oulfully EX.pressing Y.ourself)™️!
+Get out there and be SEXY!

 Learned something new from this article?
 Share if you want to share the love and sexual health wisdom by clicking one of the social buttons below or by copying the link.